 That all changed in 2020, as the Dodgers made amends for their 2017 and 2018 World Series defeats when they claimed their first World Series since 1988 and their seventh in total when they defeated the Tampa Bay Rays 4-2, in a season which saw the MLB play 60 games and the winner of each division play in the Wildcard Series.

-If you are a fan of the Los Angeles Dodgers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Dodgers have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Los Angeles Dodgers, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Los Angeles Dodgers have the star power to make it all the way to the World Series in 2022?

-Coming into his seventh season as a Major League Baseball manager, Dave Roberts currently has a 455-291 regular season win-loss record in charge of the San Diego Padres (interim) and now the Los Angeles Dodgers.
+Coming into his eighth season as a Major League Baseball manager, Dave Roberts currently has a 542-330 regular season win-loss record in charge of the San Diego Padres (interim) and now the Los Angeles Dodgers.